Oliver Stone Wants to Change the Way You Think About Putin

 Putin came in in 1999, although he was the accidental president because Yeltsin appointed him at the last second [Editor’s note: On August 9, 1999, Putin was initially appointed one of three first deputy prime ministers, then was appointed acting prime minister of the government of the Russian Federation later that same day].
 Putin was working for Yeltsin, but he was never seen as a contender or as a leader.
 He was appointed by Yeltsin arbitrarily, and then in 2000 he won an election as president.
 But he was seen during that 2000 election as the anti-Yeltsin — as a man who could clean up Russia.

 He cleaned up, as best he could, a very difficult situation.
-He established a better economy: the GDP went up; people’s income went up.
+He established a better economy: the GDP went up; people’s incomes went up.
 There was a general satisfaction with what he did.
 He made new rules for the oligarchs.
 In other words, he didn’t stop the privatization, but he moderated it, and he said “you’re going to have to work with the state.”

 In doing that, he made lots of enemies, of course.
-Many oligarchs hated him, told stories about him, and a lot of the rumor we hear about Putin come from that time.
+Many oligarchs hated him, told stories about him, and a lot of the rumors we hear about Putin come from that time.
 He gave Russia its pride back.
 Even now, 16 years later, you see that he has an 80 percent approval rating in Russia — he would win any election, probably.
 He’s won three.
 He may go for a fourth.
 He’s like a Roosevelt figure.

 Not here, though.
 Whenever you’ve done a project like this, there’s a sense among potential viewers of, “Why is Oliver Stone offering a defense of a leader that so many Americans hate?”
 And it’s happening again.
 What do you think about it?